oroinc/documentation/platform/architecture/customization/how_to_customize.rst

 .. add more examples for every type of the items/features: workflow, navigation tree, datagrid, dashboard widget

+..
+TODO <replace link when the content is synced between OroCRM and OroCommerce

-Please, see the :ref:`System Configuration <ref-format-system-configuration>` topic for sample configuration files.
+Please, see the `System Configuration <https://oroinc.com/doc/orocrm/current/reference/format/system-configuration>`_ topic for sample configuration files.

 [Oro] Customization Using Twig Placeholders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^